Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Decomposition and Relative Optimality Theorems

 is equal to the sum of a term contributed by changes which are parallel to the axes of $\Or(Y)$ and the directional derivative of the Fr\'{e}chet function at $Y$ in the direction of $Y'_{\perp \Or(Y)}$, $F'(Y,Y'_{\perp \Or(Y)})$.
 The following expression gives a decomposition of the rate of change in the directional derivative into a term contributed from changing positive length edges, $|e|_Y>0$ and a term contributed by increasing zero length edges, $|e|_Y=0$.
 This decomposition is

 \end{thm} See Sec. \ref{sec:DiffAnalysis} for proof.

 With the decomposition from Thm. \ref{thm:DirDerOfDirDer} one can express the optimality conditions for the optimization problem defined by (\ref{minDirDer1}-\ref{minDirDer4}) as follows.
-The optimal point $Y^1$ makes the vector of partial derivative of the directional derivative, $\nabla_Y F'(X,Y)$ orthongal to the plane defined by $\sum_{e\in E}p_e=1$ for edges with $|e|_Y>0$.
+The optimal point $Y^1$ makes the vector of partial derivatives of the directional derivative, $\nabla_Y F'(X,Y)$, point away from the origin of the orthant and have a zero projection onto the set defined by $\sum_{e\in E} p_e = 1$.
 And, in any direction orthogonal to the orthant containing $Y^1$ the directional derivative from $Y^1$ is positive, that is $F'(Y^1,Y'_{\perp \Or(Y^1)})\geq 0$.
 Let $E^1 \subset E$ be the set of edges such that $|e|_{Y^1}-|e|_X>0$.
 The optimality condition for a point $X^*$ which minimizes the Fr\'{e}chet function $F(X)$ in an orthant $\Or(E)$ can be expanded to

 This expanded optimality condition is obtained by reformulating a lower bound on the directional derivative of the Fr\'{e}chet function as an optimization problem and applying the decomposition from Thm. \ref{thm:DirDerOfDirDer}.
 The same strategy can be applied first on the condition on line (\ref{ExpCond1L4}) and recursively on the resulting expansion.
 This strategy yields the following theorem. \begin{thm} Consider trees $Y^0,\ldots,Y^k$ such that (i) $\Or(Y^0)\subset \ldots \subset \Or(Y^k)=\Or(E)$, and (ii) $Y^{i+1}-Y^i \perp \Or(Y^i)$ for $i=0,\ldots,k-1$.
 Let $E^i$ be the set of positive edges in $Y^i$ for $i=0,\ldots,k$.
 Define a set of edge length difference vectors $P^i$ for $i=1,...,k$ with the component for edge $e$ having value $p^i_e=|e|_{Y^i}-|e|_{Y^{i-1}}$.
 Denote the unit simplex in the orthant $\Or(E^i\setminus E^{i-1})$ by $\Delta^i=\{P \in \Or(E^i\setminus E^{i-1})|\sum p^i_e=1\}$.
 The minimizer of $F(X)$ in $\Or(E)$ is $Y^0$ if and only if